open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 {{< expand "Show answer">}} The university didn't gave us a room.
 We asked for it.
 They brought us then in an old laboratory, where we could hang around.
 But this isn't a good place to work.
 Then they build up a Fab Lab but it wasn't open for students.
-We asked for it but it's just for startups and some ecosystem share stakeholders.Further, there was a Fab Lab with 3D printers.
+We asked for it but it's just for start-ups and some ecosystem share stakeholders.Further, there was a Fab Lab with 3D printers.
 But it wasn't a Fab Lab where you can like tinker around, it was just for 3D printing.
 The university didn't have the infrastructure for us.
 That's why we went to a Fab